NateGPTs/NateGPTs/README.md

-# Hi, I'm Nathanael! 👋
+# Hi, I'm Nathanael!

-🎓 I'm a second-year Computer Science student at **Northeastern University**, specializing in **Artificial Intelligence**.
-💻 Passionate about building impactful software using AI, full-stack web development, and object-oriented design.
+A third year CS Major at Northeastern University concentrating in Computer Systems.

 ---

-## 🚀 Projects
+## Projects

 ### [ThreeTrios](https://github.com/NateGPTs/ThreeTrios)
 A Java-based adaptation of the **ThreeTrios** card game, built using **Object-Oriented Design principles**.